 The Center For Disease Control revealed that there are 140,904 cases and 2,405 deaths as a result of the Coronavirus.
 Before reading this article, read Strategy Used to Deal With Coronavirus in the Fight Against It.

 Currently, 3 out of 4 Americans are under a stay at home order.
 The United States owns more cases than any other country.
-The fatality rate for younger people is less than one percent, and the mortality rate for senior citizens is around eight percent.
+The fatality rate for younger people is less than one percent, and senior citizens’ mortality rate is around eight percent.

 How the bell shape curve defines the Coronavirus